durlavkalita/durlavkalita/README.md

 ### 🔭 I’m currently working on ...

-[odinbook](https://github.com/durlavkalita/odinbook) - A facebook clone from the odin project curriculum.
+[odinbook](https://github.com/durlavkalita/odinbook_react) - A facebook clone from the odin project curriculum.

 ### 🌱 I’m currently learning ...

-typescript
+flask

 <!-- ##### 👯 I’m looking to collaborate on ...